Assaf Kehati: Career

 While in Israel, Kehati performed with many prominent musicians including Alon Farber, Shai Chen, Haggai Amir, Udi Shlomo, and Daniel Sapir.
 He appeared at the Tel Aviv Jazz Festival, Channel 22 TV, Shablul Jazz Club, Machtesh Ramon Jazz Festival and at the Israel National Festival in Jerusalem.

 In 2010, Kehati recorded his first album "A View From My Window" and "Flowers And Other Stories" in 2011.
 In 2014 he released a third album, Naked.
 His style is said to be influenced by Hector Berlioz, George Gershwin, Pat Metheny, and Kenny Rogers.

-Kehati has played and worked with renowned artists such as Ran Blake, George Garzone, Eli Degibri, Donny McCaslin, Seamus Blake, Anat Cohen, and more prominently, with the legendary drummer Billy Hart who has been a part of his trio since 2009.
+Kehati has played and worked with renowned artists such as Ran Blake, George Garzone, Eli Degibri, Donny McCaslin, Seamus Blake, Anat Cohen, and more prominently, with the drummer Billy Hart who has been a part of his trio since 2009.

 He has played worldwide in Israel, South America, Russia, Canada, Washington DC, Atlanta, Boston and in the renowned Blue Note Jazz Club in New York City.